 - Step 3 – Plan your itinerary

-- Step 4 – Plan how you will get around London
+- Step 4 – Planning a London trip; consider how you will get around London

 - Step 5 – Plan where (and what) to eat in London

 - Step 6 – Consider adding a day trip from London into your itinerary

 - Insider tips for first time visitors to London

 - FAQs – Planning your first visit to London